 This means popular hiking trails are less crowded and parking in the Yosemite Valley is easier.

-October is the perfect time to visit thanks to fewer crowds and mild weather.
+October is the perfect time to visit thanks to smaller crowds and mild weather.
 Temperatures are usually in the 60s and 70s during the day, ideal for hiking!

 The draw in October?
 Trails in Glacier Point and Tioga Pass areas before the roads close for the season.